Quickstart: Create your first console app in Visual Studio with Visual Basic

 Press any key to close the console window.

-Congratulations on completing this quickstart!
+Congratulations on completing this Quickstart!
 We hope you learned a little bit about Visual Basic and the Visual Studio IDE.
-If you'd like to delve deeper, please continue with a tutorial in the Tutorials section of the table of contents.
+To learn more, continue with the following tutorial.